UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 * OpenMP scoping rules determine how directives can bind and nest with each other.
 -- *Slide End* --

 -- *Slide* --
 ### Part 2: Loop Constructs
 * One of the most typical applications is the parallelisation of loops.
 This includes a worksharing construct.
-Example are available at: `hello1millomp.c`, `hello1millomp.f90`
+Example are available at: `hello1millomp.c`, `hello1millomp.f90`.
+Note difference between "parallel" and "parallel for/do".
-* A further variation is the SIMD loop, which enables multiple iterations concurrently by means of SIMD instructions, a particularly efficient method for multiple data tasks.
-This example is available at `hello1millsimd.f90`, `hello1millsimd.c`
+* A further variation is the SIMD loop, which enables multiple iterations concurrently by means of SIMD instructions, a particularly efficient method for multiple data tasks for newer CPUs.
+This example is available at `hello1millsimd.f90`, `hello1millsimd.c` [EDIT UP TO HERE]
 -- *Slide End* --

 -- *Slide* --